 Books | Census | Directories | Genealogy and Family History | D.C.
 Government Documents and Legal Materials | Maps | Newspapers and Periodicals | Postcards | Prints and Photographs | Real Estate | Vertical Files | Yearbooks | Finding Aids and Bibliographies | Note on 19th Century Jurisdictions

-Washingtoniana holds more than 25,000 books and other printed materials, covering all subjects related to the District of Columbia -- social, legal, political and historical.
-Collection strengths include city planning, politics, architecture, history and biography.
-Titles can be searched through the online catalog.
+Washingtoniana holds more than 25,000 books, covering all subjects related to the District of Columbia - social, legal, political and historical.
+Collection strengths include city planning, politics, architecture, history, and biography.
+Many titles can be searched through the online catalog.
 Narrow your search by checking "Washingtoniana" as the Library.

 Various directories are housed in the division, including city directories from 1822 to 1973; telephone directories from 1907 to present; and cross reference directories from 1975 to the present.
 The majority of directories are on microfilm and microfiche.